English

 0x01

-• The MCU queries the connection status of the module.
-After the module receives the query, the module sends its working status through CMD 0x03.
+• The MCU proactively queries the current connection status of the module.
+The module returns its status through the command 0x03.

 0